AndrewRadev/switch.vim/README.md

 See the "customization" section below for information on how to create several mappings with different definitions.

-There are three main principles that the substition follows:
+There are three main principles that the substitution follows:

 1. The cursor needs to be on the match.
-Regardless of the pattern, the plugin only performs the substition if the cursor is positioned in the matched text.
+Regardless of the pattern, the plugin only performs the substitution if the cursor is positioned in the matched text.

 2. When several patterns match, the shortest match is performed.
 For example,